-George Hotz and his Comma.ai self driving car company had intended to launch their first commercial product this year, the Comma One and now the launch of the device has been cancelled.
+George Hotz and his Comma.ai self-driving car company had intended to launch their first commercial product this year, the Comma One.
+However, the launch of the device has now been cancelled, leaving many in the tech community speculating about the future of the company and its innovative technology.

-Comma.ai received a letter from the NHTSA (National Highway and Traffic Safety Administration) in the US asking the company to answer a series of questions about their device.
+Comma.ai received a letter from the NHTSA (National Highway and Traffic Safety Administration) in the US, asking the company to answer a series of questions about their device.
+This regulatory scrutiny is not uncommon for companies developing autonomous vehicle technologies, as safety and compliance are paramount concerns.

 The news was announced on the official Twitter account of Comma.ai, you can see the tweet below.